NOW WE ARE FIVE

 Julie Green (b.
 1961 in Yokosuka, Japan) wanted to be a stewardess until age four, but became a painter instead.
 Awarded a 2017 Hallie Ford Fellowship in the Visual Arts from The Ford Family Foundation, Green also received a 2011 Joan Mitchell Foundation Painters and Sculptors Grant, the 2015 ArtPrize 3-D Juried Award, a 2016 Fellowship and a 2017 Career Opportunity Grant from the Oregon Arts Commission.
-Last month, Upfor presented a solo exhibition of her recent paintings.
-Since 2000, she spends half of each year on The Last Supper, a widely covered and ongoing project about capital punishment in the United States.
+Last month, Upfor presented a solo exhibition of recent paintings.
+Since 2000, Green spends half of each year on The Last Supper, a widely covered and ongoing project about capital punishment in the United States.
 Green lives in the Willamette Valley and is a professor at Oregon State University.
-She is represented by Upfor and debuted at the gallery in 2015 with her solo exhibition My New Blue Friends.
+Green is represented by Upfor and debuted at the gallery in 2015 with the solo exhibition My New Blue Friends.

 Zun Lee (b.
 1969 in Frankfurt, Germany) is a Toronto-Based photographer, physician and educator.
 His work capturing quotidian black life has been published in the New York Times, The New Yorker and TIME.
 Through his project Father Figure, Lee places the stereotype of the absent black father into a broader context of black masculinity.
 Lee holds a MD from Goethe University in Germany, MBA from McMaster University School of Business in Ontario, Canada, and he studied photography at the Magnum Foundation and Brown Institute of Media Innovation in New York.
 His work exhibited at Upfor in The Soul of Black Art, a 2016 exhibition guest curated by collector John Goodwin.